Find community and inspiration at BARN!

 If you would like to see all the studios, come to a BARN tour on any Sunday, from 1 pm to 3 pm.
 Interested in a particular studio?
 You’ll find studio-specific information and the complete studio calendar by clicking on that studio’s icon on the BARN home page.
 To learn even more, attend one of the studio orientation sessions listed in the calendar, or contact the studio lead using the contact link in the left column of each studio page or on our Contact Us page.

 Become a Member:

 BARN members receive discounts on class fees, free access to equipment during Open Studio times, are invited to special members-only events, and receive a key fob that will give them access to studio spaces based on their interest and certification to use the tools and equipment.
-BARN offers individual and family memberships, both annually and by the month.
+BARN offers annual individual and family memberships, which can be paid yearly or monthly.
 There are discounted memberships for students, educators and active military.
 Find more information here.
 If you would like assistance with the cost of BARN membership, please contact our Membership Coordinator Kate Henderson at [email protected] or call (206) 842-4475 x202

 The BARN Facility

-BARN’s new home is full of natural light and a joy to use, thanks to the design created by Johnpaul Jones, an internationally renowned architect who lives on Bainbridge.
+BARN’s facility is full of natural light and a joy to use, thanks to the design created by Johnpaul Jones, an internationally renowned architect who lives on Bainbridge.

 Outside, landscaping does double duty, helping to filter and absorb rainwater as well as supporting BARN programs by providing herbs for the kitchen or natural dyes or basketry materials for the fiber arts studio.

-BARN’s new address is 8890 Three Tree Lane, the new name of what used to be a driveway leading into Grandma’s Christmas Tree Farm.
+BARN’s address is 8890 Three Tree Lane NE, the new name of what used to be a driveway leading into Grandma’s Christmas Tree Farm.
 The central location is ideal for BARN.
 It’s within walking distance of elementary, intermediate, middle and high schools.
 And Kitsap Transit buses stop nearby.